 The Rise of Collaboration Tools

-We are now seeing a rapid rise in using collaboration tools in day to day work.
+We are now seeing a rapid rise in using collaboration tools in day-to-day work.
 Dozens of independent innovators like Slack, Jabber, and Jive and enterprise software leaders such as Cisco, Microsoft, and Oracle produce powerful tools that drive team productivity.

 These collaboration platforms do much more than allow people to communicate.
 They can unify multiple communication channels and work directly with online learning tools and knowledge sharing.
 They bring geographically dispersed people together into tightly knit teams and open opportunities for direct application of new knowledge at the point of need.